 The Charter is more than a mere list of demands for democratic reforms.
 It is a revolutionary document precisely because the changes it envisages cannot be won without breaking up the economic and political set-up of present South Africa.
 To win the demands calls for the organisation, launching and development of mass struggles on the widest scale.
-They will be won and consolidated only in the course and as the result of a nation-wide campaign of agitation; through stubborn and determined mass struggles to defeat the economic and political policies of the Nationalist Government; by repulsing theironslaughts on the living standards and liberties of the people.
+They will be won and consolidated only as a result of a nation-wide campaign of agitation; through stubborn and determined mass struggles to defeat the economic and political policies of the Nationalist government; by repulsing onslaughts on the living standards and liberties of the people.

 The most vital task facing the democratic movement in this country is to unleash such struggles and to develop them on the basis of the concrete and immediate demands of the people from area to area.
 Only in this way can we build a powerful mass movement which is the only guarantee of ultimate victory in the struggle for democratic reforms.
 Only in this way will the democratic movement become a vital instrument for the winning of the democratic changes set out in the Charter.